 The Champlain Bridge is aging prematurely.
 JCCBI is considering various risk mitigation strategies for the existing bridge.
 These strategies must ensure that the crossing between the South Shore and the Island of Montreal remains safe until the new bridge is in operation.
-Major repairs to the structure on components such as girders, pier caps, pier shafts, and piers are being carried out as part of a ten-year overall strategy.
+Major repairs to the structure on components such as girders, pier caps, pier shafts and pier footings are being carried out as part of a ten-year overall strategy.
 In addition, repairs to the main span structure steel components and other major repairs, such as the replacement of the expansion joints, must be carried out on an ongoing basis.

-In 2014-2015, the ten-year major bridge repair program enters its sixth year, and signs of deterioration continue to appear.
-The announced timetable for the bridge replacement by 2018 requires that the maintenance program continue until the replacement is complete, given the increased risks related to the increase of corrosion inside the pre-stressed concrete girders, which is a major issue.
+In 2014-2015, the ten-year major bridge repair program enters its sixth year, and signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
+The announced timetable for the bridge replacement by 2018 requires that the maintenance program continue until the replacement is complete, given the increased risks related to the increase of corrosion of the pre-stressing cables inside the pre-stressed concrete girders, which is a major issue.
 Work in the amount of approximately \$10 M was carried out, particularly to rehabilitate piers, repair the steel, and replace the bearings.

 This aging structure requires a detailed inspection program whose frequency is much more important than for the other structures, coupled with state-of-the-art destructive and non-destructive inspection techniques.
 In addition, as part of the risk mitigation strategy, sophisticated measuring instruments and analysis tools are in place to monitor the performance of certain important components of the bridge.
 Several routine tests (weight, stress on girders, and structural capacity under various deterioration scenarios) are also being conducted to enable the assessment of the structural health of the bridge.
-The placement of instrumentation on the edge girders will continue this year on section 5 of the bridge, the installation of such instrumentation on section 7 being completed.
+The installation of such instrumentation on section 7 is completed.
 One hundred percent of the installation of the instrumentation on section 5 will be completed in 2014.
 A table showing the health of the internal and external pre-stressed girders of sections 5 and 7 was developed and is updated on a continual basis by JCCBI.
-During Q1, JCCBI has acquired \$0.805 M worth of instrumentation material to be installed on section 5.
+During Q2, JCCBI has acquired \$0.523 M worth of instrumentation material to be installed on section 5.

 The engineering firm Buckland & Taylor Ltd., expert in bridge design, has, in 2013, conducted an assessment study of the structural health of the bridge.
 The recent report from this study has identified that the work planned in the Corporation's Ten-Year Plan must be significantly accelerated to mitigate the risk associated with the uncertainty about the condition of the bridge edge girders.
-Buckland & Taylor Ltd. has identified that additional investments in the order of \$389 M will be required over the next five (5) years (2014-2018) in order maintain the structure in an acceptable condition.
+Buckland & Taylor Ltd. has identified that additional investments in the order of \$389 M will be required over the next four (4) years (2014-2018) in order maintain the structure in an acceptable condition.

-Work (\$2.8 M) to rehabilitate piers and girders, as well as the slab and deck joints at sections 5 and 7 of the bridge, has thus begun during Q1.
+Work (\$8 M) to rehabilitate the piers, girders, slabs and deck joints at sections 5 and 7 of the bridge was carried out in Q2.